-1. The sorting can be performed in the up/down direction, on the natural or absolute values; for complex data the sorting can only be done on the absolute values:

-- 2. The routines return the items in the chosen ordering; the output difference is the handling of ties (i.e. items with an equal value) in the original input.
-With the merge-sort algorithm ties are preserved in the same relative order as they had in the original sequence, while this is not guaranteed for quicksort or heapsort; - 3.
-If $flag = psb_sort_ovw_idx$ then the entries in ix(1:n) where n is the size of x are initialized to $ix(i) \leftarrow i$; thus, upon return from the subroutine, for each index i we have in ix(i) the position that the item x(i) occupied in the original data sequence; - 4.
-If $flag = psb_sort_keep_idx$ the routine will assume that the entries in ix(:) have already been initialized by the user; - 5.
+- 1. For integer or real data the sorting can be performed in the up/down direction, on the natural or absolute values; - 2.
+For complex data the sorting can be done in a lexicographic order (i.e.: sort on the real part with ties broken according to the imaginary part) or on the absolute values; - 3.
+The routines return the items in the chosen ordering; the output difference is the handling of ties (i.e. items with an equal value) in the original input.
+With the merge-sort algorithm ties are preserved in the same relative order as they had in the original sequence, while this is not guaranteed for quicksort or heapsort; - 4.
+If $flag = psb\sort\ovw\idx\$ then the entries in ix(1:n) where n is the size of x are initialized to $ix(i) \leftarrow i$ ; thus, upon return from the subroutine, for each index i we have in ix(i) the position that the item x(i) occupied in the original data sequence; - 5.
+If $flag = psb\sort\keep\idx$ the routine will assume that the entries in ix(:) have already been initialized by the user; - 6.
 The three sorting algorithms have a similar $O(n \log n)$ expected running time; in the average case quicksort will be the fastest and merge-sort the slowest.
-However note that: - (a) The worst case running time for quicksort is $O(n^2)$; the algorithm implemented here follows the well-known median-of-three heuristics, but the worst case may still apply; - (b) The worst case running time for merge-sort and heap-sort is $O(n \log n)$ as the average case; - (c) The merge-sort algorithm is implemented to take advantage of subsequences that may be already in the desired ordering prior to the subroutine call; this situation is relatively common when dealing with groups of indices of sparse matrix entries, thus merge-sort is often the preferred choice when a sorting is needed by other routines in the library.
+However note that: - (a) The worst case running time for quicksort is $O(n^2)$ ; the algorithm implemented here follows the well-known median-of-three heuristics, but the worst case may still apply; - (b) The worst case running time for merge-sort and heap-sort is $O(n \log n)$ as the average case; - (c) The merge-sort algorithm is implemented to take advantage of subsequences that may be already in the desired ordering prior to the subroutine call; this situation is relatively common when dealing with groups of indices of sparse matrix entries, thus merge-sort is often the preferred choice when a sorting is needed by other routines in the library.